No display on the monitor

 If your computer monitor was on and you stepped away from the computer and upon returning it was black it's likely that the computer is asleep.
 Try moving your mouse, clicking the mouse buttons, or pressing any key (space bar) on the keyboard to wake it up.

 Make sure that you are connecting the monitor to the back of the computer in the 15-pin connector as shown to the right or older computer 9-pin connection.

-If the computer is properly plugged in, make sure it's getting getting power.
+If the computer is properly plugged in, make sure it is getting power.

 If you are not receiving power from a known working wall outlet and if the power cord is removable, replace it with the one connected to the computer and power on the monitor again.
 If the monitor still does not get power or it is not removable, it is recommended that the monitor be replaced or serviced at a local TV or computer repair shop.